Boost Your Savings With Low-Risk Laddering Strategies

 Three-to-Six Months

-If you have an employer-sponsored qualified retirement plan at work, such as a 401(k), and are contributing up to your company-match, keep contributing.
-You don’t want to give up free money!
-No matter your savings situation, you’ll want to take the match.
+If you have an employer-sponsored qualified retirement plan at work, such as a 401(k), and you’re contributing enough to receive your company match, keep it up!
+It’s an excellent opportunity to maximize your savings.
+Regardless of your current savings strategy, taking advantage of the match is always a smart move as you don’t want to give up free money!

-Chances are pretty high that the interest rates on all that debt are much higher than the return on investment (ROI) you would be earning on any additional investments that are outside of your (pre-tax) retirement account.
+It’s likely that the interest rates on your debt are higher than the return on investment (ROI) you might earn from additional investments outside of your pre-tax retirement account.

 Savings Accounts